1951 William & Mary scandal: Repercussions

-According to John Sayle Watterson, writing in College Football: History, Spectacle, Controversy (2000), the William and Mary investigations leading to the exposure and scandal began with an acting director of admisstions, J. Wilfred "Cy" Lambert, who discovered a football grade report discrepancy in early 1949—an incoming athlete never having taken high school Spanish, appearing with credits for it, and ignorant of the discrepancy—with Lambert tracing the transcript doctoring to a William and Mary gymnasium typewriter; Lambert reported his findings to President of The College, John Pomfret, who "did not seem shocked", but acted through a Dean to ensure future high school record transfers by-passed the athletic department, instead going directly to admissions.
+According to John Sayle Watterson, writing in College Football: History, Spectacle, Controversy (2000), the William and Mary investigations leading to the exposure and scandal began with an acting director of admissions, J. Wilfred "Cy" Lambert, who discovered a football grade report discrepancy in early 1949—an incoming athlete never having taken high school Spanish, appearing with credits for it, and ignorant of the discrepancy—with Lambert tracing the transcript doctoring to a William and Mary gymnasium typewriter; Lambert reported his findings to President of The College, John Pomfret, who "did not seem shocked", but acted through a Dean to ensure future high school record transfers by-passed the athletic department, instead going directly to admissions.
 Sources report Nelson Marshall, Dean of the College, being later assigned to investigate wrongdoing; per R.A.
 Smith, writing in the NASSH Proceedings in 1987, Marshall "investigated... rumors of wrong doing" and reported his findings to President Pomfret in April 1951.
 Watterson's monograph, on the other hand, states the investigation was into various specifics, with report being given in June 1951, including on aspects of student work oversight by athletic director and football coach Rube McCray—a serially rewarded employee advanced by The College's Board of Visitors for his "producing winning teams", such that "he was paid as well as—[Smith would say 'more than']—any faculty member".
 Specific McCray infractions described include overstating student hours and gathering resulting funds from the "bogus overtime" to funnel them toward support of athletes.

 Watterson states that on hearing of Marshall's findings, "the president had no choice but to act decisively", but that "[h]e pondered two courses of action", going directly to The College's Board of Visitors, versus continuing the investigation—and he chose the latter.
 At the same time, he gave two already implicated coaches, including McCray, the choice of later facing the Board (after completion of the investigation), or the "fair but firm" decision that they both submit immediate letters of resignation, but effective after the end of their ongoing season; both chose to create the post-dated letters of resignation.
 Pomfret proceeded to appoint a faculty committee to further probe the management of The College's athletic program, and, meanwhile to separate the academic department of physical education from the athletic operation.
 In describing the same events, the Smith (1987) Proceedings abstract states the perspective, succinctly, that on report of Marshall's [April] findings, Pomfret "dragged his feet", acted on a felt need to fulfill a promise to make Coach McCray a full professor of physical education (despite evidence of illegalities), and then accepted the "delayed resignation[s]" of both implicated coaches.
 The referenced illegalities Smith lays out include "altering high school transcripts, college transcripts, and granting grades for courses not taken by athletes", for both the football and basketball programs.